technowledgy/vue-postgrest/docs/guide/index.md

 ### Ordering

-To order your response, you can either pass an array of strings or an object to `pgConfig.order`.
+To order your response, you can either pass an array of strings or an object to `query.order`.
 E.g.:

 ``` vue
 <script>